 Jupiter has four moons (Io, Europa, Ganymede, & Callisto) that we can easily observe using a binocular or telescope.
 They are the first objects found to orbit another, proving it is possible for a satellite to orbit planets other than Earth.

 Flat-Earthers like to demand evidence of an object orbiting another.
 All they have to do is use a telescope to observe Jupiter.
 Its moons have short orbital periods (1.8 to 16.7 days), & thus, it is not hard to observe the orbiting motion.

-Galilean moons are first observed by Galileo Galilei in 1610, hence the term ‘Galilean moons’.
-These are the first evidence that an object can orbit an object other than the Earth.
-It is one of the first discoveries that lead to heliocentrism, that the planets are in motion around the Sun in the center of the solar system.
+Galilean moons are first observed by Galileo Galilei in 1610, hence the term ‘Galilean moons.’
+They are the first evidence that an object can orbit an object other than the Earth.
+It is one of the first discoveries that lead to heliocentrism, or the knowledge that planets are in motion around the Sun in the center of the solar system.

-We can observe Jupiter effortlessly using the naked eye.
-Galilean moons themselves have the magnitude of 4.6-5.6 and are bright enough to be seen by naked eye.
-But because of their proximity to the much brighter Jupiter (-2.9), it is harder to see them.
-Under the right conditions, we can observe them by obscuring Jupiter by our little finger.
-If a binocular or a telescope is available, it would be much easier to observe the Galilean moons.
+We can observe Jupiter easily using the naked eye.
+Galilean moons have a magnitude of 4.6-5.6 and are bright enough to be seen by the naked eye.
+However, it is harder to see them because of their proximity to the much brighter Jupiter (-2.9).
+We can observe them under the right conditions by obscuring Jupiter with our fingers.
+If a binocular or a telescope was available, it would be easier to observe the Galilean moons.

 - Galilean moons – Wikipedia